-Visit the 9/11 Memorial at the World Trade Center Site
+Visit the 9/11 Memorial & World Trade Center Site

 History of the World Trade Center

 First developed by the joint leadership of the States of New York and New Jersey, the World Trade Center was designed to be like a city within a city, with enough capacity for 100,000 workers between a total of seven buildings and even had its own postal code!

 The buildings were designed by Japanese-American artist Minoru Yamasaki and took ten years to build, from 1964 to 1974 under the supervision of the New York/New Jersey Port Authority.
 However, the whole time the buildings were reaching high into the sky, the public opinion of them was that they were bland, graceless, and an outrage that they would usurp the iconic Empire State Building as the tallest buildings in New York and the world.
 The twin towers were not well received in the city of skyscrapers until one amazing morning in 1974.